 A number of contaminants can find their way into the product you use if purchased from a less than reputable supplier.
 These might be herbicides, pesticides that were applied to the plants used for your extract, heavy metals – for example if the vat or processing unit is unclean or previously used for other manufacturing, problem-causing contaminants like bacteria or mould.

-It’s important to completely remove any risk of causing problems with your baby from contaminants like these by not using CBD when pregnant.
+It’s important to completely remove any risk of causing problems with your baby from contaminants like these by not using it when pregnant.
 Even for adults you may become ill or poisoned (in worse case scenarios) if nasties get into your product so the last thing you would ever want is for a baby to also be exposed.

 When you have a newborn all the nutrients and substances you in take get passed onto them in one form or another.
 Unfortunately this also applies for contaminants meaning your supplements or hemp oils can be passed onto the child through the umbilical cord (or breast milk if breastfeeding) which may endanger them.